Carers handbook contents

 - Telephone Support – offering emotional support to carers over the phone.

-- Carers Information groups – guest speakers talk to carers on a variety of subjects ranging from physical and mental health conditions to carers concerns such as getting breaks from caring and planning ahead.
+- Carers Information groups – guest speakers talk to carers on a variety of subjects ranging from physical and mental health conditions to carers concerns such as planning ahead for the unexpected.

 - Connecting Carers – so no-one has to care alone –support groups enable you to meet other carers in a relaxed environment.
 You become part of a community of Carers who can support you through the ups and downs of looking after someone, the majority of our Carers who join these groups report less isolation.

 - Signposting – At Southend Carers we signpost on to other organisations including continuing therapy options for carers when their counselling has come to an end.
-We can also signpost carers to other organisations within the Carers Hub so that carers can come in contact with familiar faces and have the chance to form friendships and therefore reduce isolation.
+We can also signpost carers to other organisations so that carers can come in contact with other carers and have the chance to form friendships and therefore reduce isolation.

 - Emotional Support for End of Life – These carers are contacted with an initial phone call to offer a listening ear to let them know that someone is willing to be with them at the end of the phone to listen to them on this difficult transition.
 Former carers (up to a year after death of their cared for) are also contacted.